stefan-hoeck/idris2-dom-mvc/docs/src/Examples/Reset.md

 A `Cmd e` is a wrapper around `Handler e => JSIO ()`, which allows us to implement updates to the DOM which register new event handlers.

+Here is a non-comprehensive list of predefined `Cmd`s:

+* `children`: Replaces a node's child nodes with a new list of nodes.
+* `child`: Replaces a node's child nodes with a single new node.
+* `text`: Replaces a node's child nodes with a text node.
+* `show`: Like `text` but uses `show` on its argument to create a string to display.
+* `raw`: Replaces a node's child nodes with new nodes generated from the string argument containing raw HTML.
+* `style`: Replaces a `<style>` node's content if a set of new CSS rules.
+* `append`: Appends a node to the list of children of another node.
+* `prepend`: Prepends a node to the list of children of another node.
+* `before`: Puts a node before another in a list of child nodes.
+* `after`: Puts a node after another in a list child nodes.
+* `replace`: Replace a whole node with another one.
+* `remove` : Removes a node and all its children from the DOM.
+* `validityMsg`: Set a custom validity message at an element.
+* `validate`: Set a custom validity message at an element based on an `Either String a`.
+* `attr`: Sets a single attribute at a node.
+This could also be a new event.
+* `render` : Render a `Scene` at a canvas element.
+* `value` : Change the value of an `<input>` or similar element.
+* `focus` : Focus the given element.
+Useful when a new `<input>` field or button has just been created.

+As we will see in later parts of the tutorial, it is quite straight forward to create ones own `Cmd e` values.

 <!-- vi: filetype=idris2:syntax=markdown
 -->